Nagendra1997/libmesibo/tutorial.md

 #include <mesibo.h>
 ```

+As explained in the tutorial, [Anatomy of Mesibo Application](https://mesibo.com)
 Mesibo invokes various Listeners for various events.
 For example, when
 you receive a message, receive an incoming call, etc. CNotify is a class
 of listeners that can be invoked to get real-time notification of events